Broad Cytokine and Toxin Reduction

 to Control Deadly Inflammation

-In doing so, CytoSorb® targets the prevention or treatment of one of the most dreaded consequences of an uncontrolled, systemic inflammatory response: the failure of vital organs such as the brain, heart, kidneys and lungs.
+Specifically, CytoSorb is E.U. approved to reduce excessive cytokines, often called a “cytokine storm”, as well as to reduce bilirubin and myoglobin in clinical conditions such as liver disease and severe trauma, respectively, from the bloodstream.
+In doing so, CytoSorb targets the prevention or treatment of one of the most dreaded consequences of an uncontrolled, systemic inflammatory response: the failure of vital organs such as the brain, heart, kidneys and lungs.
 Multiple organ failure has no effective therapy other than supportive care today, accounting for nearly half of all deaths in the ICU, and remains one of modern medicine’s greatest and most costly unmet medical needs.

 When Inflammation Becomes Toxic